atulvarshneya/quantum-computing/qckt/README.md

 		                                              q003 ----[H]-[.]---------------
 		For this realignment, this vector basically answers the questions [q002 -> q?, q001 -> q?, q000 -> q?]
 		so, the vector should be [1,2,3], and the realign call should be realign(4,4,[1,2,3])

+		In much simpler terms, consider the current circuit as a large gate, and inpqubits vector basically is the way you would use that gate.
+E.g., CX is defined as MSB = control, LSB as target, but if you want qubit 2 be control and qubit 4 be target, you would say CX(2,4), i.e., inpqubits = [2,4]

 	append(othercircuit)
 		Append a circuit to the current circuit.